 Furthermore, when playing with other people and different instruments, each person will sharp the same notes (F C and G), since all are in the Key of A Major.
-This is true while playing a scale, or just playing any melody.
+This is true while playing a scale, or any melody.

 If you don't sharp these notes, you will be playing 1/2 step below where you should be, and you will be out of Key.
-You will SOUND very bad every time you play an F, C, or G natural.
+You will sound very bad every time you play an F, C, or G natural.

 Again, the D Major Scale added two sharps, (F# C#).
 These happen to be in the correct order of sharps, so we can take the last sharp, C#, raise it a Half Step, and arriving at D, the name of our Key becomes D Major (or DMaj).

 Everyone playing together in Bb Major Key will flat both notes (Bb Eb).
 If someone plays B or E naturally, without flatting any note, they will be playing 1/2 step above where they should be playing.
-And they will SOUND horrible every time they hit that natural note.
+And they will sound horrible every time they hit that natural note.

-Likewise, some beginners take literally what is written on the sheet music, and make note errors from what they read.
+Likewise, beginners may take literally what is written on the sheet music, and make note errors from what they read.
 If they understood the song's Key, the written music would be only a reminder to play a note sharp, flat, or natural.
 Therefore, keep the song's Key in mind while playing.
 You'll also teach your fingers or voice correct Key positions.

 The next page does the reverse, and uses only the key's name to find a scale's sharps and flats.
 Octaves and Triads also are introduced.